Humana vs Aetna Medicare Advantage Plans

 Is Humana Medicare Advantage a good plan for seniors?

-Yes, Humana Medicare Advantage is a good plan for seniors, with a majority of its members enrolled in highly rated plans, including 94% in plans rated 4 stars and above for 2024.
+Yes, Humana Medicare Advantage could be a good plan for seniors, with a majority of its members enrolled in highly rated plans.
+This will likely indicate a strong track record and high satisfaction among members.

-Both Humana and Aetna Medicare Advantage Plans provide extra benefits like dental, vision, and hearing coverage, along with amenities such as gym memberships and transportation to medical appointments.
+Both certain Humana and Aetna Medicare Advantage Plans may provide extra benefits like dental, vision, and hearing coverage.
+Members may want to consider these potential perks when comparing plans.

 How large are the networks of Humana and Aetna?